critical-path/py-forks/README.md

 ## Using py-forks with short options

-To retrieve a list forks for all repos associated with a given user, run forks with the -u option.
+To retrieve a list of forks for all repos associated with a given user, run forks with the -u option.

 ```
 forks -u <user>